arselzer/Citation.js/README.md

 # Why another MLA Citation generator?

 There are a few notable online citation-tools.
-They may just work, but they come with a catch:
+They all just work, but they come with disadvantages:
-* They are closed-source
+* They are closed-source.
-* They are plastered with advertisements.
+* They are full of advertisements.
-* They are bulkily performing a simple process.
+* They are performing a simple process in a complicated way.

-Most people will simply want to cite web sites.
-Citing web sites in MLA is not a complicated process.
+Most people will simply want to cite web sites, and web sites in MLA is not a complicated process.

 It is incredible that students are required to cite their sources in "MLA format",